 The next day it was drizzling again.
 We walked all of the 14 kilometers in mild rain.
-We pitched our tents in rain.
+We pitched our tents in the rain.
 Tried from the walk my nephew and I dozed off.
 We woke up to the sound of the raindrops falling on the tent.
-We felt so downcast that we didn’t even bother to go the lake!
+We felt so downcast that we didn’t even bother to go to the lake!

 The morning brought more clouds though no rains.
 We eventually dragged ourselves to the lake.
 After seven long years, I was face to face with my obsession.

 However, instead of blue everything was grey.
 I met another Indian traveler there.
-We figured out that we followed each-other on twitter!
+We figured out that we followed each other on twitter!
 He had been at Chandratal for last two days with no luck either.
 It made me feel a little better!

 In August 2015, it was not raining.
 But neither did the sky exhibited the typical ‘Spiti Blues’.
 The roads still had more mud and stones than tar.
 But it was not broken this time.
 Batal has two dhabas without phone connectivity or electricity.